N.B. * For any musician interested in training to become a Licensed Body Mapping Educator, this course fulfils one of the pre-requisites.

 yoga mat or carpet for floor work

 heavy, small item such as roll of coins, paperweight, can of beans or bean bag

 Pen/pencil & paper

-pair of socks OR rolled up sheet of bubble wrapNovember 1: Class 1 (1 hour)
+pair of socks OR rolled up sheet of bubble wrapSeptember 27: Class 1 (1 hour)

 This first segment of the WEM course is an introduction to Body Mapping principles that looks at the importance of retraining the senses and awareness in constructive rest in order to learn to move more freely.
 Some introductory mapping of the head-spine relationship and how that changes your approach to your instrument will be included.

-Dynamic balance in standing and sitting to play an upper stringed instrument will be the focus of this segment, including the differences between sitting balance in a chair and sitting balance on a bass stool.
-Places of balance from the head down through to the legs and feet will be explored.
+Dynamic balance in sitting to play either cello or bass will be the focus of this segment, including the differences between sitting balance in a chair and sitting balance on a bass stool.
+Places of balance from the head down through to the legs will be explored.
 This segment will also entail an intensive look at the spine as core of the body, including mapping the difference between superficial torso muscles and deep support muscles.
 Balance in standing will also be addressed for any bass players who do not use a stool.

-The most common reasons for and ways that an upper string player’s shoulder region can lose balanced neutral and cause tension, pain and injury will be explored in the first hour of this segment.
+The most common ways that a lower string player’s shoulder region can lose balanced neutral and cause tension, pain and injury will be explored in the first hour of this segment.
 Many movement explorations with and without instruments will be provided.
 In the second hour, movement at all four arm joints will be highlighted.
 Neck and shoulder region freedom through a healthy humeroscapular rhythm in bowing will be explored.
-An emphasis will also be placed on freeing the lower arm and hand specifically in upper string technique.
+An emphasis will also be placed on freeing the lower arm and hand specifically in lower string technique.

-This segment will take a close look at the structures and movement of breathing, how they affect our sitting, standing and arm freedom and how important healthy rib movement is to creating a beautifully shaped phrase on a stringed instrument.
+This segment will take a close look at the structures and movement of breathing and how important healthy rib movement is to creating a beautifully shaped phrase on a stringed instrument.